Note: BitIRA does not currently offer Ripple IRAs, though it may in the future. Currently, other crypto IRA types are available.

 Ripples software can set up complex transaction scenarios and process them automatically.
 This approach eliminates delays of running the transfers manually.
 The result: faster, lower cost-transactions for Ripple customers.

-A Ripple IRA is a great way to participate in this exciting new currency market.
+In the meantime, have a look at how you can expand and diversify your retirement portfolio with a new and exciting asset class through one of our other tokens, including Bitcoin, Ethereum and Litecoin.
 You can find more information about setting up a secure cryptocurrency-based IRA here.
-If you have questions about Ripple, XRP or qualifying for IRA-based tax deferrals, contact us today at (800) 299-1567 to get started.
+If you have questions about investing in cryptocurrencies for your retirement or qualifying for IRA-based tax deferrals, contact us today at (800) 299-1567 to get started.